 Kalari Payat: One of the temple arts (kshethra kala) in South India, is a unique blend of physical, mental and spiritual practices to bring about an upheaval in man by using his basic instincts dormant deep in him to a higher level thereby realizing the Eternal through a scientific and systematic way.

-Kalari: type of gymnasium built according to the vaastushasthra giving each devathas (subtle beings or higher beings) its particular place.
+Kalari: Is a type of gymnasium built according to the vaastushasthra giving each devathas (subtle beings or higher beings) its particular place.
 In the southwest corner of kalari there is a Poothara (an altar) with seven steps representing seven female powers including Bhadra Kali, and a Shiva linga on its top.
 Poojas are performed to enhance the student's bhakthi (love).
 And action performed with bhakthi will increase his concentration, which makes him proficient rapidly.

 The inherent beauty of this art form lies in the harmonious combination of art, science and medicine.
 This art includes seven shasthras (sciences) like Vaastu, Jyothi, Marma, Ayurveda, Asana, Tantra and Mantra.